New Study (2024): Women Farmers in Nigeria

 Women Farmers Forward

 Preliminary study findings were presented in October 2022 during East-West Seed’s Women Farmers Forward event, which brought together government officials, academics, the private sector, NGO representatives, and students in Amsterdam.
-Workshop participants at the event brainstormed ideas to move the study findings forward, and their feedback is summarized in the study report.
+Workshop participants at the event brainstormed ideas to move the study findings forward, and their feedback is summarized in the 2022 report.